 Enjoy a pint at one of the region’s many country pubs.
 The Jolly Cricketers is a particular favourite in Seer Green.
 Five cask real ales and artisan ciders are provided by this freehouse Victorian pub, which also has a ‘posh sausage and mash’ day.

-On the old Victorian estate of Heatherden Hall is the home of one of the world’s leading TV studios, Pinewood.
+On the old Victorian estate of Heatherden Hall is the home of one of the world’s leading TV and film studios, Pinewood.

 4 reasons to live in Buckinghamshire

 Excellent commuter base for those working in London